Facade Improvement Program

 The Facade Improvement Program Committee (composed of City staff from the Economic Development, and Planning and Urban Development Departments, and two members from the community) will evaluate applications for eligibility and how effectively they meet the program criteria.
 It is anticipated that there will be more demand than available funds.
 Funding will be provided to those applications receiving the overall highest scores until the grant funds are exhausted.

 Specifically, a project application will be scored on how well it meets each of the program criteria, using a rating scale from 0 (does not meet the criterion at all) to 5 (completely meets the criterion).
 A total point score will be based on the sum of the ratings.
 The criteria are as follows:

-Degree of visual improvement the proposed project will bring to the storefront and the streetscape
+- Degree of visual improvement the proposed project will bring to the storefront;

-Visual prominence of the project building and its location.
+- Visual prominence of the project within the street scape;

-Applications will be considered only if they are filled out completely and include the following:
+Applications will be considered only if they are filled out completely and include the following attachments:

-Explanation of the specific storefront improvements that you want to restore, rehabilitate, modify or replace with the grant and your match funds
+- Explanation of the specific proposed storefront improvements that you want to restore, rehabilitate, modify or replace with the total of the grant and your match funds;

-Close up photograph of the storefront in its current condition, and another photo of the entire building facade including the buildings on each side of it
+- Close up photograph of the storefront in its current condition, and a second photograph of the entire building façade showing the adjacent buildings on either side;

-A preliminary sketch of the proposed improvements would be helpful but is not required at this time
+- A preliminary sketch of the proposed improvements would be helpful but is not required with the application;

-Description of the private investment source that will be used to match the grant dollar for dollar (for example, applicant’s cash on hand or has $_________ in cash on hand, but will also need a commercial loan of $_________ from a bank or the City of Portland to make up the difference.)
+- Description of the private investment source that will be used to match the grant request.
+(For example, applicant has all cash on hand or has $_________ in cash on hand, but will also need a commercial loan of $_________ from a bank or the City of Portland to make up the difference.)

 Process for Reviewing Applications

-Each applicant accepted for participation in the Facade Improvement Program will be informed of the grant award via a letter from the city.
-The applicant will be required to sign a contract with the city to the effect that the conditions of the City of Portland Facade Improvement Program are understood and will be abided by.
-Most of the project specific conditions include the following:
+The applicant will be required to sign a contract with the City to the effect that the conditions of the City of Portland Facade Improvement Program are understood and will be abided by, as follows:

-Contractors Compliance: Since the grant funds are federal monies, contractors that are not sole proprietors will need to abide by federal wage rates and regulations (Davis-Bacon).
-The city will provide assistance with compliance.
+- Contractors Compliance: Since the grant funds are federal monies, contractors that are not sole proprietors will need to abide by federal wage rates and regulations (Davis-Bacon).
+The City will provide assistance with compliance.
 A certified payroll must be submitted with each invoice.
-If a project is over $50,000 the contractor should be bondable.
-If a project is over $100,000 the contractor should post a performance bond.
+If a project is over $50,000, the contractor should be bondable.

-Pre-Construction Meeting: A pre-construction meeting with the contractor, grantee, and City staff (Program Manager, Urban Designer, and Community Development Block Grant Manager is required prior to any work commencing on a storefront project.
+- Meeting with Contractor: A contract signing and pre-construction meeting with the contractor, grantee, and City staff (Program Manager, Urban Designer, and Community Development Block Grant Manager) is required prior to any work commencing on a storefront project.

-Security Interest: Applicable city policy requires that the city obtain a security interest in the real property improved with CDBG funds, in the form of a promissory note and mortgage deed for five years from the time the project has been completed.
+- Security Interest: Applicable City policy requires that the City obtain a security interest in the real property improved with CDBG funds, in the form of a promissory note and mortgage deed for five years from the time the project has been completed.
 If the building is sold before five years, a portion of the grant funds must be repaid.
-This repayment amount declines annually, for example, there is a 20% decrease per year for the five-year term.
+This repayment amount declines annually, with a 20% decrease per year for the five-year term.
 If the project has been modified within the five year period, the city may demand partial repayment of the grant funds on a pro rata basis.

-Improvement Protection: Signs and awnings must remain in place and unaltered for five years from the date the improvements are completed, per the grant agreement.
-If such improvements are removed or modified within the five year period, the city may demand partial repayment of the grant funds on a pro rata basis.
+- Improvement Protection: Signs and awnings must remain in place and unaltered for three years from the date the improvements are completed, per the grant agreement.
+If such improvements are removed or modified within the three year period, the City may demand partial repayment of the grant funds on a pro rata basis.

-Advance Payment: No grant or private funds may be paid in advance of work being performed without the approval of the Program Manager.
+- Advance Payment: No grant or private funds may be paid in advance of work being performed without the approval of the Program Manager.

-Invoice Review and Approval: Prior to payment of any invoice for completed work, whether with private funds or grant funds, the invoice must be provided to the Program Committee for review and signed approval that work was completed per the approved drawings.
+- Invoice Review and Approval: Prior to payment of any invoice for completed work, whether with private funds or grant funds, the invoice must be provided to the Program Manager for review and approval that work was completed and done per the approved drawings.
 Without this prior approval, grant funds will not be made available for a project.
-The final invoice will be paid after a Program Committee member has conducted a final inspection and signed off that all work has been satisfactorily completed.
-Each invoice must be accompanied by an authorization to pay from the grant recipient with all contractor, designer or supplier invoices attached, plus appropriate certified payroll (Davis Bacon) for the period of time covered by the invoices.
+The final invoice will be paid after the City's Urban Designer has conducted a final inspection and signed off that all work has been satisfactorily completed.
+Each invoice must be accompanied by an authorization to pay from the grant recipient with all contractor, designer or supplier invoices attached, plus appropriate certified payroll (Davis Bacon), if applicable, for the period of time covered by the invoices.

-Payment of Private Match: Each grant recipient’s private funding match must be used in its entirety in payment of project invoices before grant funding is made available.
-Payment of invoices with grant funds will be done by check made out to the grant recipient and the contractor.
-The grant recipient will then endorse the check over to the contractor to fulfill payment for the invoice.
+- Payment of Private Match: Each grant recipient’s private funding match must be used in its entirety in payment of project invoices before grant funding is made available.
+Payment of invoices with grant funds will be done by check made out to the grantee.

-One-Year Completion: The project must be completed within one year from the date the grant award is approved.
+- One Year Completion: The project must be completed within one year from the date the grant agreement with the City is signed.

-Please note that grant funds will not pay for expenses incurred prior to the grant award and prior to Program Committee approval of invoices.
+Please note that grant funds will not pay for expenses incurred prior to the grant award and prior to Program Manager's approval of invoices.